project-allocator/project-allocator/README.md

   - $\mathrm{id} \xrightarrow{fd} \mathrm{seen}$
   - $\mathrm{id} \xrightarrow{fd} \mathrm{user\_id}$

-Although the tables are in the normal form, you may find it beneficial in the future to split the $\mathrm{user}$ table into two tables, one for account information and the other for project allocation (e.g. $\mathrm{accepted}$).
+Although the tables are in the normal form, you may find it beneficial in the future to split the user table into two tables, one for account information and the other for project allocation (e.g. $\mathrm{accepted}$).